andreaslink-de/LED-Matrix-Clock/README.md

 ### Subscriptions and Commands

-After reboot and successful connection to the MQTT broker the clock subscribes to the following topics (examples are according to former setup).
+After reboot and successful connection to the MQTT broker the clock subscribes to the following topics (examples are according to initial setup via WiFi Manager).

 **Subscribing to MQTT topics...**
 - zuhause/garten/kinderhaus/aussen/temperatur
-  - Value is scrolled once when button 1 is pushed
+  - Last provided value is scrolled once when button 1 is pushed/touched
+  - If no value is there, nothing happens
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/reboot
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**reboot**
   - If value is 1, the clock is rebooted
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/led
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**led**
   - If value is 1, the LED on the ESP8266 is turned on
   - If value is 0, the LED on the ESP8266 is turned off
   - If value is 2, the LED on the ESP8266 is toggled
-  - Info: This function was implemented for testing and development purposes and does not give a real value.
+  - Info: This function was implemented for testing and development purposes and does not give any real value.
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/deletewificonfig
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**deletewificonfig**
   - Deletes the WiFi config and forces the WiFi Manager to kick in with the reboot
   - Triggers a reboot
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/factoryreset
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**factoryreset**
   - Well, all is gone as the SPIFFS is fully wiped
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/showmessage
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**showmessage**
   - Scrolls the given text two times over the matrix
   - Can be used to transmit urgent short messages, e.g. by the home automation system
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/showtext
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**showtext**
   - Shows a text with max.
 5 chars flashing on highest brightness
   - Message is blinking a few times and then disappears again
   - Can be used to send e.g. 'ALARM' or any other <=5 char word
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/setledmatrixstatus
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**setledmatrixstatus**
   - If value is 1, the LED matrix is turned on
   - If value is 0, the LED matrix is turned off
   - It can be used to automatically turn a display on and off triggered by a home automation system, such it is off in the nights (if someone is sensitive) or if no one is a home
   - Value is also set/influenced/changed when holding button 1
-- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/setledmatrixbrightness
+- zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/command/**setledmatrixbrightness**
   - Sets the brightness between 1 and 15

 ## Case

 The case is 3D printed and the STL is also available [here](./case/Clock-MainCase_LED-Matrix-ESP8266_v1.stl).
 Currently the back lid is missing, as I am still working on this one.

-I have printed my case with common cheap black PLA on an Prusa MK3S and it is the first print.
+I have printed my case with common cheap black PLA on an Prusa MK3S and it is the first print shown on the pictures here.
+Print time was at around 5h.

 ### Outstanding todos:
 - Optimze the clips at the touch sensors --> Make them slightly thinner
 - Slightly widen the USB Port hole
-- Upload finshed back lid and add pictures
+- Upload finshed back lid and add more pictures

 ----------